Goochbeater/Ijailbreakllms/content/posts/peeling-onions.md

 I want to be specific here because this matters for the bigger safety conversation.

 Encoding methods, leetspeak, adversarial suffixes, these are all *detectable*.
 A classifier can learn to recognize Base64.
 A filter can catch character substitutions.
 Perplexity-based detection flags gibberish suffixes immediately.
-These approaches work don't get me wrong, but they are actively trained against, again you can't train against Natural language.
+These approaches work don't get me wrong, but they are actively trained against, again you can't train against natural language.

 <span style="color: #D4AF37; font-weight: 600;">Hawkins et al. (2025)</span> (arXiv:2412.01547) showed that embedding-based jailbreak detection works extremely well against known categories.
 But the more a strategy diverges from known patterns, the less likely it gets caught.
 Natural conversation is maximally divergent from every jailbreak pattern in the training data because it *is not a pattern*.
 Every conversation is different.